Succeed

 An internal data source for our rising fourth year students and career advisors to utilize for residency planning and specialty competitiveness.
 The Mapping for the Match program provides individualized comparative data, specialty match data, and specialty unmatched data.
 All students will be provided this information prior to their fourth year.

-The report documents matches by specialty and applicant type, applicant preferred specialty, trends in specialty competitiveness, and positions per active applicant.
+The Match Data Report documents matches by specialty and applicant type, applicant preferred specialty, trends in specialty competitiveness, and positions per active applicant.
 The report also includes every program that participated in the Match, along with the numbers of positions offered and filled.

 • TEXAS STAR – Seeking Transparency in Application to Residency